reggie-andrade/FileZen/README.md

-# FileSort
+# FileZen
-A prototype for a future automatic file sorting system using Python and Tkinter.
+**FileZen** is a prototype for an open-source local file sorting software, with automated file sorting using a rule-based system.